kalinkalin/Dynamic-Structures/README.md

 ## Dynamic structures

 Implementation of RBT, BST and HashTable.
-Writting this algorithms i used Cormen's "Introduction to Algorithms", so if you full descritption of this structures and methods you can read about it there.
+Writting this algorithms i used Cormen's "Introduction to Algorithms", so in need of full descritption of this structures and methods you can read about it there.

 ### USAGE